Volvo V90 T8 Twin Engine review

-More recently, Volvo has really charged upmarket to take the fight to the established German players.
+In the past decade or so, Volvo has charged upmarket to take the fight to the established German players.
 It has become a bona-fide premium manufacturer, producing cars of a quality high enough to potentially sway the usual Mercedes, Audi or BMW buyer.

 Power comes from a turbocharged 2.0-litre four-cylinder petrol engine plus an electric motor, making this an all-wheel-drive estate capable of all-electric running over shorter distances, while also being able to crack 0-62mph in 5.3 seconds.
-The 315bhp petrol engine powers the front wheels, while an 86bhp electric motor powers the rears.
+The petrol engine powers the front wheels, while an 86bhp electric motor powers the rears.